LOST HORIZON INC.

 Global Glacial Deposit Regions Map

-The Strategy: North Dakota is the primary prize—$64B documented resource (conservative estimate).
+The Strategy: North Dakota is the primary prize—$200B-$2T+ resource potential (conservative estimate).
 Prove the technology here, generate cash flow, then replicate the model in Alaska, Atlantic Coastal Plain, and license globally.
 Each success funds the next with minimal dilution.
 ND is the foundation; everything else is expansion.

 Conservative Resource Estimate